iamironz/unsafe/README.md

 Documented android unsafe wrapper for using internal `sun.misc.Unsafe` api.
 Android has no `sun.misc.Unsafe` class in standard sdk library.
-This library solve this problem by using compiled direct access to system class library (without using reflection).
+This library solves this problem by using compiled direct access to system class library (without using reflection).

 **Use only for experimental proposes and between pre-compiled dependency from jcenter because `sun.misc.Unsafe` doesn't included in sdk library!**